jayasri2000/jayasri2000.github.io/index.md

 #### 3. JAVASCRIPT:
 Being the most popular programming language, it is the language of the web.
 It sets the logic behind all the html pages that you make.

+# The Frameworks

+Frameworks are packages that contains standard pre-written code.
+They are really helpful because they provide you a base, to improvise with the final design.
+The following are the components that you can expect from a framework:
+1.Built-in web components like navigation bars, panels and various buttons and clickable links.
+2.Pre-defined font sizes and styles.
+3.Grid to ease on the website layout.

+#### Dos and Donts?

+While you can use them to save time to get started with the website, and having a pretested base that is compatible with most browsers , its important to know how you should NOT use them.
+Code reusability is really something we are living for and using frameworks for that purpose is fine, but treating them as a replacement of your skills is NO good.
+Remember, these frameworks are your assistants not your wheel chair.

+Some examples of frameworks are BOOTSTRAP, FOUNDATION, etc. However which framework to use to complement your work totally depends upon what your website needs.